‘The 20’s Girl, the Ghost and All That Jazz’

 About Lizzie Lamb

 I write contemporary women's fiction mostly based in Scotland with hot heroes, feisty heroines and always a happy ending.
 Along with three other authors - Adrienne Vaughan, June Kearns and Margaret Cullingford - I formed the New Romantics Press under which our books are published.
-I have published six books since 2012, the latest being Harper's Highland Fling.
-I am currently working on #7 which I hope to publish in 2022.
-In the meantime, do check out my Amazon page: viewAuthor.at/LizzieLamb and click 'FOLLOW' to keep up to date with me and my news.
+I have published seven novels since 2012, the latest being Dark Highland Skies.
+I am currently working on #8 which I hope to publish in 2024.
+In the meantime, do check out my Amazon page: viewAuthor.at/LizzieLamb and click 'FOLLOW' to keep up to date with my news.

 Posted on August 6, 2014, in Uncategorized.
 Bookmark the permalink.
 1 Comment.